graciellehigino/ms_range_interactions/manuscript.md

 both geographical and ecological information: none of its GBIF occurrences and none of its preys occur inside its IUCN range.
-We believe, therefore, that the validation of species distribution based on ecological interaction is a relevant method that can further clarify information shortfalls.
+We believe, therefore, that the validation of species distribution based on ecological interaction is a relevant method that can further fill in information gaps.
+Nevertheless, it is imperative that more geographically explicit data about ecological networks and interactions becomes available.
+This would clarify when cooccurrences can be translated into interactions and help the development of more advanced validation methods for occurrence data.

 ## Next steps